Do you know what the actual foreign exchange money conversion rate is?

 Where does this "expensive" rate come from?

-The average Australian banks all have similar rates and there is not enough competition.
+The average Australian banks all have similar rates because there is not enough competition.

 If you want to experience this frustrating experience call the bank, and ask these 3 questions.

 The 3 Foreign Exchange Questions Your Bank Doesn’t Want You To Ask

 1) How much profit is the average bank making off my transaction?